-Currently, the octagon domain is fast but has some limitations:
+Currently, the octagon domain is fast but has two strong limitations:

-- The domain only infers relations between lvalues of integer or pointer types.
-It does not support relations between floating-point values.

-- The domain only infers relations between pairs of variables occurring in the same instruction, as x = y + k; or if (x < y + k).
-If an instruction involves 3 variables or more, relations are inferred for each pair of variables. - The domain has no involved memory model and can only infer and use relations about the syntactic lvalues as they appear in the program.
-For instance, if two pointers p and q point to the same location, and a relation is inferred on p, the domain cannot use it to improve the value of q.
+- The domain only infers relations between scalar variables of integer types.
+It ignores pointers, arrays and structure fields. - The domain only infers relations between pairs of variables occurring in the same instruction, as x = y + k; or if (x < y + k).
+If an instruction involves 3 variables or more, relations are inferred for each pair of variables.